 What is at the core of virtually every conflict?

-Knowing the answer to this equips you to understand conflict better – which means you'll be equipped to deal with conflict better.
+Knowing the answer to this equips you to understand conflict better – which means you will be better prepared to deal with conflict.

 What do the following conflicts have in common?